HTTPArchive/almanac.httparchive.org/src/content/en/2020/security.md

 )
 }}

-One slight concern as we reach the end of this goal, is a noticeable "leveling off" of the the impressive growth of the last few years.
+One slight concern as we reach the end of this goal, is a noticeable "leveling off" of the impressive growth of the last few years.
 Unfortunately the long tail of the internet means older legacy sites are not maintained and may never be run over HTTPS, meaning they will eventually become inaccessible to most users.

 {{ figure_markup(
   image="security-https-request-growth.png",